-Last weekend we were busy as there were couple of things lined up at home and I had no intention of having lunch outside with the last few indulgences.
+Last weekend we were busy as there were couple of things lined up at home and I had no intention of having lunch outside with the last few weeks of indulgences.
 So I decided to have something healthy and filling, Nutritious yet delicious and what best but a medley of all veggies chopped & thrown into the pot for a quick lunch that could be satisfying and filling too.
-I cooked a pulao shared to me by my mother in-law with a tiny variation from the regular recipe of using coconut and poppy seed paste.
+I cooked this shahi vegetable pulao shared to me by my mother in-law with a tiny variation from the regular recipe of using coconut and poppy seed paste.
 I like the rich taste imparted by the paste though.

 One who is acquainted with this space of mine would immediately recognize that I use poppy seeds (khus khus) quite often and this is specialty of eastern Indian cuisine.
 Poppy seeds are mild but have a rich and nutty texture when added to gravies.

 Pulao are always handy when it comes to having a quick brunch.
 It can be made with left over rice and some frozen veggies thrown in adjusting spices and condiments to suit one’s taste.
 It was part of my regular cooking when I was working and had no time to whip up an elaborate meal.
 But If you are looking to cook something nice and elaborate then my chicken biryani recipe would be great idea and a crowd pleasure too.

 SEE HOW I MAKE THIS SHAHI VEGETABLE PULAO